 The FilmLight FLIP portable on-set grading workstation has been updated to be thinner, and now has the capability of communicating with compatible cameras via WiFi to, for example, copy metadata from the FLIP to the Arri Alexa, to be written along with the rest of the recorded data.
 This is all part of their “FilmLight at every stage” initiative, using the BLG (BaseLight Grade) format to copy grade metadata from set, through editorial and compositing (using Baselight Editions plugins), and finally through to be available for finishing inside of one of the Baselight grading workstations.

 There were plenty of other announcements from Avid (new Media Composer features), Sony (updated OLED studio displays with wider viewing angles), Assimilate (demoing Scratch 8), and much more, all of which I sadly missed.
 But that’s okay, it’ll just give me more to see at IBC in a few months.

 Color Correction Look Book: Stylized and creative grading techniques for any application.

-Editing in DaVinci Resolve 11: Comprehensive tutorials on editing in Resolve 11 from Ripple Training.
+Editing in DaVinci Resolve 11: 6 hrs of tutorials on editing in Resolve 11 from Ripple Training.

 Creative Looks in DaVinci Resolve: 90 mins of creative grading tips and techniques from Ripple Training.